brendankarl/Game-Boy-Development/README.md

 # Game Boy Development
-A super-basic "Hello World" app for the Game Boy and some GitHub Actions CI
+A super-basic "Hello World" app for the Game Boy and a GitHub Action that does CI.